McMahon homers twice, Rockies beat Diamondbacks 7-1

 DENVER (AP) — German Marquez scattered four hits over seven scoreless innings, Ryan McMahon homered twice and drove in three runs, and the Colorado Rockies beat the Arizona Diamondbacks 7-1 on Friday night.

 Raimel Tapia also homered and C.J.
 Cron had two hits and two RBIs for the Rockies, who snapped a five-game losing streak that included two shutout losses at San Diego earlier this week.
+“It was nice to get back here and get this win,” McMahon said.
+“All we can do is look to the future and try to play good baseball like we did tonight.”

 Marquez (3-4) struck out eight and walked three in putting together consecutive wins for the first time this season after losing three in a row.
 The Diamondbacks had runners on the corners with one out in the top of the seventh, but Marquez got out of the jam by getting Daulton Varsho to line out to short and fanning pinch-hitter Andrew Young.
+“German battled,” Rockies manager Bud Black said.
+“It probably wasn’t his most sharpest game but yet seven scoreless innings.
+I thought our (hitting) approach was good all the way through the game and German did his part, a little rocky early but he really righted the ship in innings four, five and six.”

 McMahon hit a two-run homer in the first off Seth Frankhoff (0-1) and added a solo shot off Riley Smith in the fifth for his seventh career multihomer game and second this season.
 Both came against Arizona.